 - Always find out whether a crisis can be a friend to help you to tear down complacency

 - Proceed with caution and without being naive, because a crisis can be fatal

-- Eliminate or neutralise the “urgency killers”, who are not sceptics, but are determined to cultivate complacency or, if necessary, to create destructive urgency
+- Eliminate or neutralize the “urgency killers”, who are not skeptics, but are determined to cultivate complacency or, if necessary, to create destructive urgency

 These tactics are in general a component of the natural strategy of great leaders.